stanleymho/CourseProject/README.md

 ### sentimentalyze

+_sentimentalyze_ is a tool for performing _sentiment analysis_ over the dataset which _tweetscollect_ has collected.

+### Implementation

+_sentimentalyze_ first normalizes all the tweets from the dataset, as there are many retweets and dedupling the tweets could significantly reduce the unique number of tweets for sentiment analysis.
+Afterwards, _sentimentalyze_ sends the tweets to _Amazon Comprehend_ in batches to determine sentiment in the tweets.
+After all the tweets have been analyzed, the tweets and their sentiment information are written out to a file in json format.

+### Usage

-_sentimentalyze_ is a tool for performing _sentiment analysis_ over the dataset using _Amazon Comprehend_.
-To run the tool, you must have the access key ID and secret access key from your _AWS account_.
+To run _sentimentalyze_, you must have the access key ID and secret access key from an _AWS account_.

-Please be aware that this tool will use _Amazon Comprehend_ from your _AWS account_, and your account will be charged.
-On average, each run involves between 40,000 to 60,000 tweets, and that's approximately 15,000 to 25,000 unique tweets which costs $1.5 to $2.5 to perform the _sentiment analysis_.
+Please be aware that because _sentimentalyze_ will use _Amazon Comprehend_ from the _AWS account_, and the _AWS account_ will be charged for usage.
+On average, each run involves between 40,000 to 60,000 tweets, and that's approximately 15,000 to 25,000 unique tweets which costs $1.5 to $2.5 to perform a single run of _sentiment analysis_.

 ```
 # Build sentimentalyze into an executable.
 #
 $ go build ./cmd/sentimentalyze/...

 # Run sentimentalyze to perform sentiment analysis on the tweets in the
-# input file, by using the access key ID and secret access key from your
+# input file, using the access key ID and secret access key from the
 # AWS account.
 #
 $ ./sentimentalyze -i <input-file> -o <output-file> -a <access-key-id> -s <secret-access-key> [-r <region>]